-It’s the largest town in Donegal, situated at the south end of Lough Swilly and it’s surrounded by breathtaking scenery and packed with historic attractions.
+It’s the largest town in the county, situated at the southern end of Lough Swilly and it’s surrounded by breathtaking scenery and packed with historic attractions.

-In the guide below, you’ll discover what to do in Letterkenny (without leaving the town) and where to visit nearby (without having to drive to far).
+Below, you’ll discover what to do in Letterkenny (without leaving the town) and where to visit nearby (without having to drive too far).

 Those in search of things to do in Letterkenny Town when it’s raining should take note of Donegal County Museum – a fine place to whittle away a rainy day!

-Appropriately located in a former workhouse (1845), the museum is packed with 8,000 fascinating artefacts recording the history and heritage of Donegal from prehistory to the present.
+Appropriately located in a former workhouse that dates to 1845, the museum is packed with 8,000 fascinating artefacts recording the history and heritage of Donegal from prehistory to the present.

-Regency style Glebe House was once the home and studio of English painter Derek Hill, from 1954.
+Glebe House was once the home and studio of English painter Derek Hill.
 Nearby Lough Gartan was an endless source of inspiration until he donated both the house and art collection to the Irish State in 1981.

-Now we can all enjoy this stunning home with its beautiful antique furnishings, gardens, tea room and lough vistas are open for all to enjoy!
+Now Glebe House and its beautiful antique furnishings, gardens, tea room and lough vistas are open for all to enjoy!